W427697/Discord-/CONTRIBUTING/RELEASING.md

 > **Warning**
 > If you make manual changes to the changelog, you also need to make those changes in either [`./docs/versions/latest.json`](../docs/versions/latest.json) or [`./docs/versions/next.json`](../docs/versions/next.json).
 The `"plain"` property should match the changelog entry, **without the heading** and with all new lines replaces with `\n`.
+> This is common for custom release notes when releasing majors and minors.

 ### 6. Merge